Skip to Content

 Your throat may be numbed with

-an anesthetic spray, gargle, or lozenge to relax your gag reflex and make it
+an anesthetic spray, gargle, or lozenge to relax your gag reflex.
+This makes it

-easier to insert the endoscope.
+easier to insert the scope.
 Shortly before the test begins, an intravenous

 (IV) line will be placed in a vein in your arm.
-You will be given pain medicine
+You will get pain medicine

 sedative through the IV during the test.
 You may also

-your left side with your head tilted slightly forward.
+your left side.
+Your head will be tilted slightly forward.
 A mouth guard may be

 tongue out of the way.
 You may be asked to swallow to help move the tube along.

-The instrument is no thicker than many foods you swallow.
-Once the endoscope is
+The scope is no thicker than many foods you swallow.

 in your esophagus, your head will be tilted upright to help the scope slide

-Your doctor will slowly move the endoscope into your stomach
+down.
+Then your doctor will slowly move the scope into your stomach

 and duodenum.
-Your doctor looks at your esophagus, stomach, and duodenum as the
+Your doctor looks at all three of these areas as the

 scope moves forward.
-When the endoscope reaches your duodenum, you will be
+When it reaches your duodenum, you will be

-turned over to lie flat on your abdomen.
+turned over to lie flat on your belly.

 A small amount of air will be

-injected through the scope to make it easier for the doctor to see.
+injected through the scope.
+This makes it easier for the doctor to see.
 The

-pancreas and gallbladder drain into the duodenum (the papilla).
+pancreas and gallbladder drain into the duodenum.
 A thin tube

-called a catheter is then passed through the endoscope into the papilla, and
+called a catheter is then passed through the scope into that area.
+Then

 contrast material is injected into the bile or pancreatic ducts.
 Several X-rays

 are taken.
-You will remain on your abdomen while the X-rays are ready to view.
+You will stay on your belly until the X-rays are ready to view.
 If needed, the doctor may take more X-rays.

-When the test is completed, the endoscope is slowly
+When the test is done, the scope is slowly

-will be observed in a recovery room for 1 to 2 hours.
+will be observed in a recovery room.
 If your throat was numbed

 before the test, you will not be allowed to eat or drink until your throat is

-no longer numb and you are able to swallow without choking.
-You can then resume
+no longer numb.
+You will need to be able to swallow without choking.
+You can then eat and drink normally.

 You may notice a brief, sharp burning or

-stinging sensation when the IV is started in your arm.
+stinging when the IV is started in your arm.
 The

 local anesthetic sprayed into your throat usually